Anthony96922/mpxgen/README.md

 ```
 ./mpxgen --audio stereo_44100.wav
 ```
 If the audio sounds distorted, you may be overmodulating the transmitter.
-Adjust the sound card's volume until audio sounds clear and no clipping can be heard.
+Adjust the sound card's volume until audio sounds clear and no distortion can be heard.

 There are more options that can be given to mpxgen:
 * `--audio` specifies an audio file to play as audio.
 The sample rate does not matter: mpxgen will resample and filter it.
 If a stereo file is provided, mpxgen will produce an FM Stereo signal.
 Example: `--audio sound.wav`.
 The supported formats depend on `libsndfile`.
 This includes WAV and Ogg/Vorbis (among others) but not MP3.
 Specify `-` as the file name to read audio data on standard input (useful for piping audio into mpxgen, see below).